2 suicide attacks outside Kabul airport; Russia says 13 dead - NewsBreak

 Western officials had warned of a major attack, urging people to leave the airport, but that advice went largely unheeded by Afghans desperate to escape the country in the last few days of an American-led evacuation before the U.S. officially ends its 20-year presence on Aug.
 31.

+Russia’s Foreign Ministry gave the first official casualty count, but the numbers continued to grow.
+Emergency, an Italian charity that operates hospitals in Afghanistan, said it had received 60 patients wounded in the airport attack, in addition to 10 who were dead when they arrived.

+“Surgeons will be working into the night,” said Marco Puntin, the charity’s manager in Afghanistan.
+The wounded overflowed the triage zone into the physiotherapy area and more beds were being added, he said.

-At least 13 people died and 15 were wounded, according to Russia’s Foreign Ministry, which gave the first official casualty count.
-Pentagon spokesman John Kirby also confirmed the blasts and said there were casualties but gave no figure.
+Pentagon spokesman John Kirby also confirmed the blasts and said there were casualties, including among members of the military, but gave no figure.
 He said one explosion was near an airport entrance and another was a short distance away by a hotel.

-A U.S. official, who spoke on condition of anonymity to discuss ongoing operations, said members of the American military were among the wounded.
+One official, who spoke on condition of anonymity to discuss ongoing military operations, said several Marines were killed.
+It wasn’t clear if other U.S. military troops were among the dead.
+American officials have said that information is still coming in and they are trying to determine exact numbers of casualties.

-Even as the area was hit, the official said evacuation flights continued to take off from Kabul airport.
+Even as the area was hit, evacuation flights continued to take off from Kabul airport.

 Adam Khan was waiting nearby when he saw the first explosion outside what's known as the Abbey gate.
 He said several people appeared to have been killed or wounded, including some who were maimed.